awsdocs/aws-codestar-user-guide/doc_source/getting-started.md

    1. Choose **Public repository** or **Private repository**\.
 **Note**
 Depending on your GitHub account type, GitHub might not allow you to create a private repository\.
 For more information, see [GitHub Pricing](https://github.com/pricing) on the GitHub website\.
+Also, if you want to use AWS Cloud9 as your development environment, you must choose a public repository\.

    1. \(Optional\) For **Repository description**, enter a description for the GitHub repository\.